Annemiek van Vleuten becomes first rider to win Strade Bianche twice in a row

 Image credit: Getty Images

-Dutchwomen Annemiek van Vleuten continued her impressive start to the cycling season re-start as she won Strade Bianche on Saturday.
+Dutchwomen Annemiek van Vleuten continued her impressive start to the resumption of the cycling season as she won Strade Bianche on Saturday.

 Watch Cycling live on Eurosport